sublayerapp/clag/README.md

 * Select Gemini as your preferred LLM by setting CLAG\_LLM=gemini in your environment

+### Using Anthropic's Claude 3 Opus

+* Get an API key from Anthropic at https://www.anthropic.com/

+* Set your API key as ANTHROPIC\_API\_KEY in your environment

+* Select Claude 3 Opus as your preferred LLM by setting CLAG\_LLM=claude in your environment

 ## Usage

 Currently support one command: "g".